Yoni Cohen-Idov

-Cohen-Idov was the 2010 World Universities Debating Champion (ESL), 2009 European Universities Debating Championship Runner-Up (Main Category) And Top Speaker (ESL).
+Cohen-Idov was the 2010 World Universities Debating Champion in the English as a Second Language (ESL) category, the 2009 European Universities Debating Championships Runner-Up (Open Break) and Top ESL Speaker.
 Cohen-Idov was Head Debate Coach for Tel Aviv University and Hebrew University, as well as for the Israeli schools debating team.

 In 2010 Cohen-Idov spearheaded a national initiative to promote debate education in Israel's public schools, in collaboration with the ministry of education and the Center of Citizens Empowerment in Israel.
-The program aimed to promote critical thinking, civil discourse, tolerance and understanding in the country..
+The program aimed to promote critical thinking, civil discourse, tolerance and understanding in the country.

 As of 2015, the program reached 200 schools.
 Cohen-Idov has served as the program's director (a volunteer position) since its inception.

 Since 2012, Cohen-Idov has taught, trained and consulted organizations and individuals on message conveyance, adapting his debate-based methods to the business and public spheres.
 Cohen-Idov has worked with some notable Israeli and American politicians, as well as business figures and organizations.